k98kurz/packify/readme.md

 For convenience/use in annotations, a `SerializableType` is exported which includes the above type information.

-Full documentation can be found in [dox.md](https://github.com/k98kurz/packify/blob/master/dox.md), which was generated automagically by [autodox](https://pypi.org/project/autodox).
+Additional documentation can be found in [dox.md](https://github.com/k98kurz/packify/blob/master/dox.md), which was generated automagically by [autodox](https://pypi.org/project/autodox).